Niek-HM/mockup_projects/README.md

 # Example Projects Repository

-Welcome to our Example Projects Repository!
+Welcome to my Example Projects Repository!
 This repository is a collection of diverse projects, showcasing various technologies, patterns, and practices in software development.
 Each project is a cleaned version, ensuring no sensitive data is present, making it safe for exploration and learning.

 ## Table of Contents